fionawolfe/Project1/README.md

 Interrogate the GitHub API to build visualisation of data available that elucidates some aspect of the software engineering
 process, such as a social graph of developers and projects, or a visualisation of indiviudal of team performance.

-Files: Software Engineering Assignment Upload.r
+Files: Software Engineering Assignment Upload.r, Visualisations Produced by Interrogating the Github API.pdf

 Followers vs Repositories scatter plot: https://plot.ly/~fwolfe/1